Tanooki907/mmc6278-3-3-macdonald-nicholas/INSTRUCTIONS.md

 Look inside the `app.js` file for comments explaining what code is missing from the application.

 [You can see an example of the completed application here](https://should-you-relocate.herokuapp.com/).
-You may also view the api [endpoint results](https://should-you-relocate.herokuapp.com/api/city/chicago).
+You may also view an [example of the api endpoint results here](https://should-you-relocate.herokuapp.com/api/city/chicago).

 Your finished application must be deployed to [Heroku](https://www.heroku.com/).
 For instructions on deploying to Heroku, please see [this document](./Heroku_Deployment.md).

+**NOTE:** Don't forget to add your Jobs API key environmental variable to Heroku.
+If you forget, your deployed site will not return any job data.
+Sometimes this is normal for smaller cities, so test with big cities like "los angeles" to make sure your app is functioning correctly.

 &nbsp;
 ## App Behavior